mbierman/firewalla-tailscale-docker/README.md

 🎉 Easily install and manage Tailscale on your Firewalla device using Docker!
 This project provides an easy installer to set up Tailscale, allowing your Firewalla to access your firewalla networks when you are away or, use it like a VPN Server to route all internet traffic through your Firewalal network.

 ## Why Tailscale?
-Firewalla comes with a no-subscription VPN which is amazing.
-Why do I need tailscale?
+Firewalla includes a no-subscription VPN including:

-Firealla has:
 *   **[VPN Server](https://help.firewalla.com/hc/en-us/articles/115004274633-Firewalla-VPN-Server):** allows you to access devices on your Firewalla-network when you are away.
 *   **[VPN Client](https://help.firewalla.com/hc/en-us/articles/360023379953-VPN-Client):** allows your Firealla to connect to another VPN server so your devices don't have to.
 Want to run your Apple TV through a VPN? just assign it to the VPN client.

+Which is amazing.
+Why do I need tailscale?
 So _why tailscale_?
 There are a many [possible answers](https://www.reddit.com/r/firewalla/comments/1l64s6w/why_is_firewalla_silent_about_tailscale/) to this.

 Tailscale is appealing because it works even if your ISP doesn’t give you a public IP.
 Many ISPs now place users behind Carrier-Grade NAT (CGNAT), making traditional VPNs like Firewalla’s difficult or impossible to set up.
 Tailscale handles this automatically, so you can connect to your home network from anywhere, even without a public IP.